-We look forward to seeing you on this exciting interactive session!
+We look forward to seeing you on this exciting interactive practice session!

-We recommend that you do a practice run with a friend beforehand so that you can overcome any teething problems before the practice session.
+We recommend that you do a practice run with a friend beforehand, so that you can overcome any teething problems before the live session.

-Please complete the following tasks before the session in order to make the most of the allocated time with your Course Tutor.
-They will be asking for your feedback, so be sure to give it some thought.
+Please complete the following tasks before the session in order to make the most of the allocated time with your tutor.
+They’ll be asking for your feedback during the session, so be sure to give it some thought.

 Watch a short clip from the following lesson: